Wedding Photography at Castell Coch Near Cardiff in South Wales

 If you’ve booked a shorter photography package (up to 2 hours), there is loads of scope for couples portraits in the deep woods of Fforest Fawr and around the back of the castle to fill the time.
 The following photographs are an example of this:

 A natural shot as they were preparing to dance.
-I exaggerated the amazingly vibrant colours in the edit to give a striking portrait.
+I exaggerated the edit’s amazingly vibrant colours to create a striking portrait.

-This one is of the newly wedded couple entering the forest.
+This one shows the newlyweds entering the forest.
 The light behind the couple is from the car park outside Castell Coch.

 Descending the drawbridge – the splendour of the castle towering above them.

-And Finally… I’ve no idea who the pointing lady on the right was, but I included her to this portrait for a bit of fun!
+And Finally… I’ve no idea who the pointing lady on the right was, but I included her in this portrait for a bit of fun!

 Castell Coch,